enokiLucas/nixGate-Styles-Collection/README.md

 # Wikipedia-Styles-Collection
-Collection of CSS files for Wikipedia.
+Collection of CSS files for Wikipedia, made after the 2023-01-18 update.

 Personal Project started as a learning experience.
 Complete styles may be publish in 'Stylus' in the future.